cls-c/nc-news/README.md

 ```

 Use `npm install` to install all required packages.
+minimum requiremnt:
+pg: v8.7.3 or up
+node: v21.2.0 or up

 Create the developement & testing envinroment for database connection: create a .env.developement file, into each, add PGDATABASE=nc_news and PGDATABASE=nc_news_test respectively